The Innovation Lab is OPEN

 Preferred Qualifications:

-• Academic library experience
+• One year of library circulation experience

-Pay Range 10 (minimum: $48,138 maximum: $79,389) based on the University System of Maryland (USM) Pay Program.
+Pay Range 10 (Min. $48,138 to Max. $79,389) based on the University System of Maryland (USM) Pay Program.

 The salary of the finalist(s) selected for this role will be set based on a variety of factors, including but not limited to, Memorandum of Understanding, USM Board of Regent policies, internal equity, budget and qualifications and experience.
 Most salary offers will be close to the minimum part of the range.

 The above salary range represents the University’s good faith and reasonable estimate of the range of possible compensation at the time of posting.
+This is a regular, nonexempt position.

 Read more…